Build a simple app that connects to Office 365 and calls the Microsoft Graph API.

 These quick starts use Microsoft Graph to access three services with one authentication: Microsoft account, OneDrive, and Outlook.
 The quick starts involve four steps:

-1. Select your platform.
+1. Select your language or platform.

 2. Get your app ID (client ID).

 4. Sign in and view events on your calendar.